nrwl/nx-set-shas/README.md

     # E.g. 'ci.yml'.
 If not provided, current workflow id will be used
     #
     workflow-id: ""

+    # Specifies if the NX_BASE SHA should be set to the last [skip-ci] commit that occurred after the original NX_BASE.
+Includes [ci skip], [no ci], [skip actions], [actions skip].
+Useful if your GitHub action commits tags, version numbers, etc to the repository which should not be included
+    # Default: false
+    get-last-skip-ci-commit: false
 ```

 <!-- end configuration-options -->